akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/monitor.md

 ## Description

-Materializes to a `FlowMonitor` that monitors messages flowing through or completion of the stage.
-The stage otherwise passes through elements unchanged.
+Materializes to a `FlowMonitor` that monitors messages flowing through or completion of the operators.
+The operators otherwise passes through elements unchanged.
 Note that the `FlowMonitor` inserts a memory barrier every time it processes an event, and may therefore affect performance.